Why choose this program?

 To develop a broad range of professional skills in technical, legal and financial translation, and provide a functional introduction to new translation technologies.

 Modules and courses

-Translation as a profession; Translation strategies and probem-solving; Translation technologies; Revising, editing and post-editing translations; Specialized translation (technical translation, legal-economic translation, literary translation); Work placement; Masters thesis.
+Translation as a profession; Translation strategies and probem-solving; Translation technologies; Subtitling; Revising, Editing and post-editing translations; Specialized translation (technical, legal, and financial translation); Work placement; Masters thesis.
 See further details here.

 Students will require a portable computer, must demonstrate excellent knowledge of Spanish and English, and must hold a first degree (BA, Licenciatura, Grado) in any field.
 Non-Spanish degrees will have to obtain accreditation within the Spanish system before the Masters diploma can be issued.
 See further information here.

 The student intake is currently restricted to 20 students.